jimmejardine/qiqqa-open-source/docs-src/Notes/FAQ/Our position on using ⧸ including ChatGPT (et al).md

 [^6]: yes, those crashes are non-deterministic: they happen at random.
 And woe the naivitee who thought he could observe better from the vantage point of a running debugger session: now you're *guaranteed* to fail with out-of-memory and other random failures *elsewhere*, accompanied by catastrophic failure of the (Visual Studio) debugger itself, in a joint effort to lift your spirits.
 What fun!
 The joy is great!

 [^7]: ah, still with us!
 Oh dear.
 Yes, that 80% number was plucked from thin air.
 But it's not total bollocks: let me rephrase that 80% statement as a question: do you, to the best of your recollection (as we noted your logbook usage execution has something to beg for, alas), remember to *ever* having observed a successfully *completed* import into Qiqqa of your library, ever after you got v76 (and your library being that much smaller back then)?
-And if so, how many times? ...
-No, your honour.
+And if so, how many times? ... "*No, none ever, your honour.*" ...
+Ha!
+The defense rests!